 Raspberries are among the easiest fruit-bearing plants to grow in Central Texas.
-With the right conditions and following the right advice, you will be rewarded with a bountiful of red berries to enjoy.
+With the right conditions and following the right advice, you will be rewarded with bountiful red berries to enjoy.

 Can I grow Raspberries from seed?

-To grow raspberries from seeds, you will have to have a lot of patience.
+Growing raspberries from seed requires a lot of patience.
 Raspberry seeds need a whole season of cold temperature to be able to germinate.
 Sow them in seed-starting cells and place them outdoors or in an unheated garage for the whole winter.
-They will germinate once the temperature starts reaching above 55F (12C).
+They will germinate once the temperature reaches 55F (12C).
 Treat the seedling like you would any other seedling by keeping them in a well-lit area and well-watered.

 Choosing the right Raspberry variety for your area

-Before planting anything in your land, always do your homework and research to find the right variety for your specific region.
-Plants come in different cultivars so do raspberries.
-Dorman Red is the most reliable raspberry cultivar for Central Texas with a little attention.
+Before planting anything, always do your homework and research to find the right variety for your specific region.
+Like any other plant, raspberries come in a variety of cultivars.

-Early spring planting: If you got a bare root raspberry plant, you should plant in late winter early spring.
-Follow these steps:
+If you got a bare root raspberry plant, you should plant it in late winter early spring.

 - Remove the root ball from the bag and shake off the excess soil.